SWARMHAUL REFERENCE REPUTATION SYSTEM

 Severity = Minor | Moderate | Major | Critical

 The events log is append-only and immutable once written.
-Scores are derived deterministically from the log — if a score needs to be recomputed (e.g., after a software upgrade changes the ramp constants), the log is the source of truth.
+Scores are derived deterministically from the log — the log is the source of truth, not the score.

 The exact deltas are configurable per deployment.
 The ratios are the invariant: a single ContractBreached undoes roughly 16 ContractCompleted events.